Remarks on degenerations of hyper-K\"ahler manifolds: The dual complexes for degenerations of hyper-K ahler manifolds

-\begin{prop} Let $\calX/\Delta$ be a projective degeneration of $K$-trivial varieties. \begin{itemize} \item[i)] Assume the fibers $X_t$ are simply connected Calabi-Yau manifolds (so $h^i(X_t,\mathcal{O}_{X_t})=0$ for $0<i<n={\rm dim}\,X_t$).
+It remains to understand the algebra structure for the weight $0$ piece of the LMHS (under the MUM assumption).
+It is immediate to see that on $H^k_{\lim}$ the weight $0$ piece is non-zero if and only if the monodromy action on $H^k(X_t)$ is maximally unipotent.
+When this is satisfied, we have $N^k:\Gr_{2k}^W H^k_{\lim}\cong W_0H^k_{\lim}$, and then $\Gr_{2k}^W H^k_{\lim}\subset F^k H^k_{\lim}\cong H^{k,0} (X_t)$ (as vector spaces).
+Thus, the weight $0$ piece can be identified with a subspace in the space of degree $k$ holomorphic forms on $X_t$.
+The following proposition tells us that under the MUM assumption on the top degree cohomology, the weight $0$ piece can be identified with the whole space of degree $k$ holomorphic forms on $X_t$. \begin{prop} Let $\calX/\Delta$ be a projective degeneration of $K$-trivial varieties. \begin{itemize} \item[i)] Assume the fibers $X_t$ are simply connected Calabi-Yau manifolds (so $h^i(X_t,\mathcal{O}_{X_t})=0$ for $0<i<n={\rm dim}\,X_t$).
 Then the only degree in which the monodromy can be maximally unipotent is $n$. \item[ii)] Assume the fibers $X_t$ are hyper-K\"ahler manifolds (so $h^i(X_t,\mathcal{O}_{X_t})=0$ for $i$ odd and $\mathbb{C}$ for $i=2j$, $0<i<2n={\rm dim}\,X_t$).
 Then the only degrees where the monodromy can be maximally unipotent are the even degrees $2i$ and the monodromy is maximally unipotent in some degree $k=2i$ if and only if it is maximally unipotent in all degrees $2i\leq 2n$.
 In particular, MUM degeneration is equivalent to Type III degeneration (for hyper-K\"ahler manifolds). \end{itemize} \end{prop} \begin{proof} (i) As we have $H^{i,0}(X_t)=0$ for $0<i<n$, the Hodge structure on $H^i(X_t,\mathbb{Q})$ has coniveau $\geq 1$.
 The variation of Hodge structure on $R ^if_*\mathbb{Q}$ is thus the Tate twist of an effective polarized variation of Hodge structure of weight $i-2$.
-Hence its quasiunipotency index is $\leq i-1$.
+Hence its quasi-unipotency index is $\leq i-1$.

 (ii) The same argument applies to show that monodromy is not maximally unipotent on cohomology of odd degree if $X_t$ is hyper-K\"ahler, since $H^{2i+1,0}(X_t)=0$.
-We know by Verbitsky \cite{bogomolov} that in degree $2i\leq 2n$, we have an injective map given by cup-product
+We know by Verbitsky (Thm. \ref{Verbitsky cohomology}) that in degree $2i\leq 2n$, we have an injective map given by cup-product

 which more generally induces an injection of local systems on $\Delta^*$

 Note that $\mu_i$ is an morphism of variations of Hodge structures.
 Next, using a relatively ample line bundle on $f$, we have an orthogonal decomposition